greenrobot/EventBus/HOWTO.md

     EventBus.getDefault().getStickyEvent(Class<?> eventType)
 ```

+It's also possible to remove previously posted sticky events using one of the removeStickyEvent methods.
+They take either a concrete event object, or an event class.
+Like this it's possible to create consumable events.
+Keep in mind though that that only the last event of an event type is kept.

 ProGuard configuration
 ----------------------
 ProGuard obfuscates method names.
 However, the onEvent methods must not renamed because they are accessed using reflection.
 Use the following snip in your ProGuard configuration file (proguard.cfg):